MasonJinLuo/Collectr/README.md

 ## Acknowledgments

-* Infinite thanks to the instructors and TAs at Northwestern's Coding Bootcamp!
+* Infinite thanks to the instructors and TAs at Northwestern's Coding Certificate Program!
 * Shout outs to all the other dedicated groups and students in the class!